ember-template-lint/ember-template-lint/docs/rule/no-classic-invocation-component.md

 ```

 ### Whitelisting helpers
-To be able to differentiate between components and helpers which have hyphens in their names when linting, you can add a whitelist of all your known helpers to this rule's configuration.
+To be able to differentiate between components and helpers used within mustaches, e.g. `{{my-helper}}`, you can add a whitelist of all your known helpers to this rule's configuration.
 To do this add the following to your `.template-lintrc.js` which enables your rule.

 ```js
 module.exports = {